-All medication, including painkillers that are available over the counter, must be handed to a first aid officer for safe storage in a locked cabinet in the medical room and a checklist will be completed before the medication is administered in college.
+All medication, including painkillers that are available over the counter, must be handed to a first aid officer, along with a 'request for medication to be administered in college' form completed by a parent / carer.
+These forms are available from the reception office.
+Medication will be stored in a locked cabinet in the first aid room.
 Medication with a direction stating that a specified time must lapse between each dosage will not normally be administered until after the student has been in college for that length of time.
 For instance, if four hours is required between each dosage and the student was present for morning registration at 8.30 am, the medication will not be administered until 12.30 pm.

-Students who use inhalers for asthma should carry one inhaler with them as well as having a spare in the college reception office where it will be quickly and easily accessible for all staff.
-Students with allergies that require them to have an epipen prescribed for emergency use must provide the college with a spare epipen, which will be kept in the college reception office, so that it is quickly and easily accessible for all staff.
+Students who use inhalers for asthma should carry one inhaler with them as well as having a spare in the first aid room where it will be quickly and easily accessible for all staff.
+Students with allergies that require them to have an epipen prescribed for emergency use must provide the college with a spare epipen, which will be kept in the first aid room.